Logstash: 5 Easy Steps To Consume data From RabbitMQ To Elasticsearch.

 sudo bin/logstash -f /etc/logstash/conf.d/logstash-rabbitmq.conf

-Here is a screenshot of what you should get if you’re RabbitMQ Docker Instance is running well and everything works pretty good on your Logstash pipeline side:
+Here is a screenshot of what you should get if your RabbitMQ Docker Instance is running well and everything works pretty well on your Logstash pipeline side:

 4- Elasticsearch Index To Store The Processed Logs

 This is the last — but not the least — part of our wonderful run.
 So what do we have to do over here?
 Just launch an Elasticsearch instance and make it reachable by the other components of our architecture.